Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 - Sunday's total is 5.7 points lower than the two team's combined 54.2 points per game average.

-- The 44 combined points per game that these two squads have allowed this season are 4.5 fewer than the 48.5 over/under in this contest.
+- These two squads combine to surrender 44 points per game, 4.5 fewer than this contest's over/under.

-- Rams games this season feature an average total of 49.2 points, a number 0.7 points higher than Sunday's over/under.
+- The Rams and their opponents have scored an average of 49.2 points per game in 2021, 0.7 more than Sunday's total.

-- The 48.5 over/under in this game is 1.8 points above the 46.7 average total in Bengals games this season.
+- In 2021, games involving the Bengals have averaged a total of 46.7 points, 1.8 fewer than this game's set over/under.

 Rams stats and trends

-- Los Angeles has played 20 games, with 10 wins against the spread.

-- The Rams are 4-4 ATS when favored by 4.5 points or more this season.
+- The Rams have been favored by 4.5 points or more eight times this season and are 4-4 ATS in those contests.

-- Los Angeles' games this year have hit the over on 10 of 20 set point totals (50%).
+- Los Angeles' games this year have hit the over 10 times in 20 opportunities (50%).

-- In games that Los Angeles totals more than 350.8 yards, the team is 7-6 against the spread and 11-2 overall.
+- Los Angeles is 7-6 against the spread and 11-2 overall when the team churns out more than 350.8 yards.

 - The Rams have turned the ball over two more times (23 total) than the Bengals have forced a turnover (21) this season.